 As a Philanthropy Council Class Associate, you grow the philanthropic connection between your classmates and the college.
 You serve an important role on the Lewis & Clark Philanthropy Council (LCPC), contributing to LCPC’s overarching goals of increasing alumni participation and dollars raised.

 Each year, LCPC sets goals for class associates.
-Specific, measurable goals are set at the annual Philanthropy Council Summit.
+In 2018, the council elected to align its annual goals with the goals of the current strategic plan.
 In general, class associate goals include:

 - Increase the number of alumni giving.